 If you’re not having luck with topical or oral medications, a Doctor may recommend a temporary removal of the nail so that he or she can apply the antifungal drug directly to the infection under the nail but let’s not get to ahead of ourselves!

-Everyone is different and not all fungal nail infections respond to most treatments so if you need to seek a Doctor, trust your gut.
+Everyone condition varies and not all fungal nail infections respond to most treatments so if you need to seek a Doctor, trust your gut.
 It can take months to see results and even if the nail condition improves, repeat infections are common.
 Using products like Tineacide Antifungal Cream can help prevent cross contamination and keep foot fungus from spreading.